gregtomasch/USFSMAX_MMC_Module/README.md

   delay(1000);
   data_ready[0] = 0;                                  // Set the DRDY flagto 0
   awake = 0;
-  STM32.stop();                                       // Put the STM32L4 into deep sleep; pressing the "BOOT" button will wake it up
+  STM32.stop();                                       // Put the STM32L4 into deep sleep; pressing the "BOOT" button will wake it
   WakeUp();                                           // The STM32L4 is awake now.
 Now wake up the USFSMAX...
 }